jshint/fixmyjs/README.md

 * `emptyStatement` - Removes empty statements
 * `eqeqeq` - Enforce strict equality
 * `es3` - Enforces `parseIntRadix` as well as `no-comma-dangle`
+* `hoist` - Hoists all your vars to the top of the function
 * `initUndefined` - Rewrites variable initializations to undefined
 * `invalidConstructor` - Does not allow you to initialize built-in primitive constructors
 * `invokeConstructors` - Adds `()` to any new expressions